 In some cases, your vet might believe that inducing vomiting is the best way to remove the plastic from your pet’s body.
 Again, this depends on the size and sharpness of the plastic, so it will vary on a case-by-case basis.

-Unfortunately, if your pet has a severe digestive obstruction that is prohibiting their digestive system from functioning as normal, surgery will be suggested.
+Unfortunately, if your pet has a severe digestive obstruction that is preventing their digestive system from functioning normally, surgery will be suggested.
 The surgery will focus on removing the plastic object, checking for any damage caused by the object, and correcting that as well if necessary.